 Read skier and snowboarder-submitted reviews on Mont Sainte Anne that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Mont Sainte Anne stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Mont Sainte Anne review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Mont Sainte Anne vs. other ski resorts (up to 10 total).

 Reviews for Mont Sainte Anne

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 Had great weather and spring skiing conditions.
 Early morning was brutal skiing poorly groomed runs.
 When snow softened up the skiing was good.
 Having MAX pass made shorter ski days OK.
 North side skied better than south.
 Disappointed to find out several runs closed when website reported everything open.
 La Crete was very nice with great views of St Lawrence....
 Full Review

 We spent Family day and the next 3 days skiing at Mont Ste.
 Anne.
 I put the kids in a four day ski adventure camp run by the ski school and they had a fantastic time.
 The instructors were excellent and I saw real improvement over the time we were there.
 Instructors were bilingual and friendly.
 My daughter practiced some of her French when she felt comfortable to do so.
 Lunches were included and they were good, large meals.